 4. Meeting Up With Friends: We have met quite a few cool Australians on our travels, so it would definitely be cool to meet up with them in their home country.
-Sure it’s nice to stay in nice Accor Hotels if you have the budget for it, but there is no better way to witness the local way of life than through the eyes of a person who’s lived there.
+Sure it’s nice to stay in beautiful hotels if you have the budget for it, but there is no better way to witness the local way of life than through the eyes of a person who’s lived there.
 Travel is all about meeting new people with different ideas and views, and capitalizing on these connections by meeting up with them in their home town is a definite must.

 5. Seeing/Eating Kangaroos: I’ve always wanted to see some Kangaroos hopping around the outback, but I recently found out that their actually quite delicious.
 I’ve never tried roo so I’d definitely dig in and give it a try!
 I wouldn’t be devastated if I didn’t get to eat one, but if I go to Australia and don’t see one (probably unlikely), then I’ll be very disappointed.